Rupesh707/Text_To_Speech/README.md

 ## Text to speech

-* To convey sessional greetings and build everlasting memories, I developed a text to speech code to wish Happy New Years in 164 languages.
+* Convey sessional greetings to build everlasting memories, I developed a text to speech code to wish Happy New Years in 164 languages.
 * Visualization the text using word cloud

 ## Packages & Tool Kit